Designation: Nightlife Establishment and Hub

 Application responses: First cohort

-Three application periods are scheduled each year: February 1, June 1 and October 1.
+Three application periods are scheduled each year: before February 1, June 1 or October 1.

-- Once you receive a positive decision, you will have 6 months to submit your complete application.
+- Once you have received a positive decision, you will have 6 months to submit your complete application.

 Quick search